Quanticade/Quanticade/README.md

 ## Overview

-Quanticade is a decent uci command-line chess engine written in C in development since late 2023.
+Quanticade is a strong uci command-line chess engine written in C in development since late 2023.

 ## Playing Strength

 Quanticade Aurora is currently ~3461 CCRL Blitz.

-Development version estimated to be ~3500
+Electra version estimated to be ~3500-3550

 ## History